 From 1527 to 1590 over 50 new churches were built in Rome.
 One of these was Il Santissimo Nome del Gesù (The Most Sacred Name of Jesus), the mother church of the Society of Jesus, which was founded in 1534 by the Spanish soldier-turned-priest, Ignacio de Loyola.
 Six years later the Jesuit Order was formally approved by Pope Paul III (r.
 1534-49).

 Il Gesù, as the church is much better known, was begun in 1568.
 It was built by Giacomo Barozzi da Vignola (1507-73), often simply called il Vignola, for Cardinal Alessandro Farnese, Pope Paul III’s grandson.
 Following Vignola’s death in 1573, the church was completed by Giacomo della Porta(1533-1602), who designed its façade.
-The inscription reads: ALEXANDER CARDINALIS FARNESIVS S R E VICE CAN FEC MDLXXV(Cardinal Alexander Farnese, vice-chancellor of the Holy Church of Rome, made this, 1575).
-The two statues depict St Ignatius and St Francis Xavier.
+The inscription reads: ALEXANDER CARDINALIS FARNESIVS S R E VICE CAN FEC MDLXXV(Cardinal Alexander Farnese Vice-chancellor of the Holy Church of Rome made this 1575).

 Nave